vict-shevchenko/reactive-mobx-form/docs/api/props.md

 Optional parameters that you pass to submit function after event will be transparently passed to you submit callback.

 **`reset` : function**
 Function to return form to initial state.
-Input fiels are returned to their initial values.
+Input fields are returned to their initial values.
 Control Arrays are returned to initial amount if were added.

 **`destroy` : function**
 Function to manually unregister form in `formStore`.